cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - In the dialog "Key generation from password (according to PKSC #5)" now hash values with leading zeros are presented correctly.
-   - The ECC-AES hybrid encryption and decryption now also runs under MS Vista (thanks to a new cv act lib from cryptovision).
+   - The ECC-AES hybrid encryption and decryption now also runs under Windows Vista (thanks to a new cv act lib from cryptovision).
-     Additionally, now a coorect erro message pops up, if one tries to decrypt an unencrypted text.
+     Additionally, now a correct error message pops up, if one tries to decrypt an unencrypted text.
    - DH Demonstration: In earlier versions a crash happened when a digits (e.g. 2) were appended to an automatically created generator.